dmauser/Lab/AZVPNGW/PacketCapture/README.md

 ## Prerequisites

 - Create a storage account and container on the same Resource Group as your Virtual Network Gateway.
-For example: capture container under Storage Account dmausercs as shown:
+For example: capture container under Storage Account mausertest as shown:

     ![](./media/createcontainer.png)